-A net capital gain from the sale of an asset by the SMSF is non-arm's length income if, for example, the asset:
+A net capital gain from the sale of a CGT asset by the SMSF is non-arm's length income if, for example, the asset was either:

-- was sold to a related party for more than the asset's market value, or - was originally acquired from a related party for less than the asset's market value.
+- sold to a related party for more than the asset's market value - originally acquired from a related party for less than the asset's market value.

-Complying SMSFs do not include non-arm's length net capital gains at label A. Show these at Non-arm's length income item 11 - labels U2 or U3.
+Complying SMSFs don't include non-arm's length net capital gains at label A. Show these at Non-arm's length income item 11 - labels U2 or U3.